Executive of the Board

 Member of Halfmoon Bay Branch

 Jacqui lived and worked in North Vancouver as a Librarian and Branch Coordinator with North Vancouver District public library for close to 30 years and has had a home in Halfmoon Bay since 2003.
 She loves working with and being able to give back to the community.
-When she retired in 2018, she began volunteering with the Auxiliary as Publicity Officer until her term was up in 2023.
-It was a role she thoroughly enjoyed.
-She is now looking forward to continuing on the Board as Executive Officer and contributing to the success of the Sunshine Coast Healthcare Auxiliary in other ways.
+When she retired in 2018, she began volunteering with the Auxiliary as Publicity Officer, now as Executive Officer she enjoys contributing to the success of the Sunshine Coast Healthcare Auxiliary.
 She also enjoys putting her librarian training to good use helping with sorting and displaying the donated books at the Thrift Store.

 Secretary